RaguRatnam/raspi-metal-detector-alert/README.md

+download and open for the diagram to make sense

 Raspberry Pi Metal Detector with Telegram Alerts & Buzzer This project uses a metal detector sensor with a Raspberry Pi to detect metal objects.
 When metal is detected: